SOSANT9100B - Recent Theory in Anthropology

 You must be admitted to a PhD programme in Social Anthropology to enroll in this course.

-The course is typically designed and taught by one senior scientific staff at the Department of Social Anthropology in collaboration with an invited international scholar.
+The course is typically designed and taught by a senior scientific staff at the Department of Social Anthropology in collaboration with an invited international scholar.
 The curriculum consists of some 5-600 pages of recommended reading, but could also be more or less depending on the type of texts assigned.

 The course combines lectures and seminar activities.
 A detailed program for the whole course will be circulated in advance to registered participants.